sahilrajput03/sahilrajput03/feed.md

 # Feed

-**Note to me: Please add date for all posts from now on. ~ Thankyou**
+***Note to me: Please add date for all posts from now on. ~ Thankyou***

-## GitHub Plans to Roll Out Mandatory 2FA to Strengthen Security
+## GitHub Plans to Roll Out Mandatory 2FA to Strengthen Security - techreport.com

 <div align="right">23 Aug, 2023</div>